Furnace Repair Independence

 How often should I change my furnace filter?

 It's recommended to change your furnace filter at least quarterly, or more often if you have pets, allergies, or live in a high-pollution area.
 A clean furnace filter improves indoor air quality and keeps your system running efficiently.
-A clogged filter makes your furnace work harder, wasting energy and shortening its lifespan.
+Check your filter monthly and change it as needed.

 What is the difference between a single-stage and two-stage furnace?